splondike/talon_draft_window/README.md

 Once that's set up, an example voice command session might go like:

-    draft show # Show the window
-    sentence how are you # Types this in to the window, this is knausj replace cap with your family # Replaces the word corresponding to 'c' ('you') with 'your family' word lower air # Make the word corresponding to 'a' (how) lowercase
+    draft show left # Show the window on the left of your screen sentence how are you # Types this in to the window, this is knausj replace cap with your family # Replaces the word corresponding to 'c' ('you') with 'your family' word lower air # Make the word corresponding to 'a' (how) lowercase